dhritiamlani/100-days-of-code/log.md

 ### Day 0: March 27, 2021

-**Today's Progress**: Completed the "Basic HTML and HTML5" and "Basic CSS" courses under the "Responsive Web Design" certification on freecodcamp.org to brush up on my basics.
+**Today's Progress**: Did the "Basic HTML and HTML5" and "Basic CSS" courses under the "Responsive Web Design" certification on freecodcamp.org again to brush up on my basics.

 **Thoughts:** I'm excited and I want be able to start creating as soon as I'm done brushing up the basics.
 It'll take time to get to a certain level, but it's all going to be worth it at the end.
 My plant took half a month to grow a leaf.
 It worked so hard to reach at a point where it's growth could be visible.
 I'm going to work hard too! :seedling: